 This shows also this sign from the year 1912, which I discovered at one of the house walls.
 Apparently it was not without danger for pedestrians to move through these narrow streets as the warning sign proves, on which the coachmen are advised to keep their horses in check or even to send an escort to warn pedestrians.

-Book your excursions in Vienna here:
+Book your excursions and activities in Vienna here:

 Do you know where dear Augustin should have sung his song?